Approach Considerations

 APACHE II

 The APACHE score has the advantage of being able to assess the patient at any point during the illness; however, it is very cumbersome for routine clinical use.
 Attempts have been made to make this evaluation user friendly (eg, with APACHE II, the Simplified Acute Physiology Score [SAPS], and the Imrie score), but it remains cumbersome.
 The sensitivity is 77%, and the specificity is 84%.
+See the APACHE II Scoring System calculator.

 Biological markers

 The most widely available biological marker for staging acute pancreatitis is the hematocrit value.
-Admission hemoconcentration to a hematocrit value greater than 47% had been reported as a sensitive predictor pancreatic necrosis at admission.
-However, subsequent study has revealed admission hematocrit to be useful only as a negative predictor for necrosis in patients without hemoconcentration.
+Admission hemoconcentration to a hematocrit value greater than 47% had been reported as a sensitive predictor of pancreatic necrosis at admission.
+However, a subsequent study has revealed admission hematocrit to be useful only as a negative predictor for necrosis in patients without hemoconcentration.

 CRP, a nonspecific acute-phase reactant produced by the liver in response to interleukin (IL)–6, is a useful marker at 36-48 hours.
 A CRP level greater than 6 at 24 hours or greater than 7 at 48 hours is consistent with severe acute pancreatitis.
 The sensitivity of this test is 73%, and the specificity is 71%.

 IL-6 levels begin to rise in the first several hours of pancreatitis, stimulating the release of CRP.
 Early studies of IL-6 as a biological marker appear promising, indicating that this may be a reliable indicator of pancreatitis severity.
-However, this possibility is not yet validated, and IL-6 is not yet commercially available for clinical use in this setting.
+However, this conclusion is not yet validated, and IL-6 is not yet commercially available for clinical use in this setting.

 Genetic markers